dheivii/blinkit_dashboard_PowerBI/README.md

 📊 Dashboard Insights

-# Interactive Power BI dashboard created to visualize:
+**Interactive Power BI dashboard created to visualize:**
--Total sales across outlets.
+- Total sales across outlets.
 - Average sales and number of items sold.
 - Sales performance by outlet size and type.
 - Average ratings of products and outlets.